Skip To Main Content

 HUS804 U.S. HISTORY

 Students develop the skills and factual knowledge to critically analyze events in U.S. history.
 Students prepare to meet the writing and research requirements of intermediate and advanced college courses.
-Students assess historical materials and weigh evidence and interpretations in historical scholarship.
-Students will complete major research projects, including participation in Connecticut History Day (full year –1 credit) 11 & 12.
+Students assess historical materials and weigh evidence and interpretations in historical scholarship (full year –1 credit) 11 & 12.

 UConn equivalent courses HIST1501: United States History to 1877 (3 credits) and HIST1502: United States History since 1877 (3 credits)